Server Configuration for EspoCRM¶

 Database requirements¶

-EspoCRM supports MySQL 5.7 or greater and MariaDB 10.1 or greater.
-These are no special peculiarities.
-All default settings are fine for EspoCRM.
+EspoCRM supports MySQL, MariaDB and PostgreSQL.
+There are no special requirements – the default settings work fine for EspoCRM.

 Required permissions for Unix-based systems¶

-Note: In most cases permissions are set properly after extracting EspoCRM instance from a zip package.
-You need only to set ownership.
+In most cases, permissions are set properly after extracting EspoCRM instance from the zip package.
+You may only need to set file ownership.

 Permissions¶

-The files and directories should have the following permissions:
+Set files and directories to the following permissions:

 To set the permissions, execute these commands in the terminal: